l1na-forever/stable-diffusion-rocm-docker/README.md

 - A compatible Radeon card (VEGA 56/64, Radeon RX 67XX/68XX/69XX).
 Other cards may also function at some capacity.
 - Modern Linux kernel with ROCM module (Kernel 5.10+)
 - Docker
+- Approximately 50GB of drive space for docker installation

 Usage
 --